git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 All the buttons and knobs behave like in Play mode with the following exceptions:

-* The buttons on the grid start/record the clips.
+* The pads on the grid start/record the clips.
+This depends on the clip launch and launch release settings (Bitwig only).
-* Long press a pad to select the clip without starting it.
-* Hold Select to immediately launch a clip.
-Release the clip pad while holding Select, to return immediately to the last playing clip.
+* Hold Select to execute the alternative action of the clip (Bitwig only).
 * The 1/4 to 1/32t buttons start scenes.
+Use SELECT+Scene button to trigger the alternative Scene function (Bitwig only).
 * The arrow keys scroll the grid.
 Hold **Shift** to scroll in blocks of 8.
 * Pressing Shift+1st row buttons returns to the arrangement for that track.
 * Press the _Fixed Length_ button to choose the length for new clips.